MinecraftForge/Documentation/docs/misc/keymappings.md

 A `KeyMapping` can be created using it's constructor.
 The `KeyMapping` takes in a [translation key][tk] defining the name of the mapping, the default input of the mapping, and the [translation key][tk] defining the category the mapping will be put within in the [Controls option menu][controls].

 !!! tip
     A `KeyMapping` can be added to a custom category by providing a category [translation key][tk] not provided by vanilla.
-Custom category translation keys should contain the mod id.
+Custom category translation keys should contain the mod id (e.g. `key.categories.examplemod.examplecategory`).

 ### Default Inputs